Georgia: Eagles and Endemics in Fall

-The mountains are home to many stunning passerines, like this Black Redstart.
+The reedbeds are home to secretive rallids, like this Spotted Crake.

 The small town of Mestia sits right in the heart of the Greater Caucasus Mountains and the scenery here is out of this world.
 We should have little trouble finding common species like Black Redstart, Northern Raven, Goldcrest, Common Chaffinch, Eurasian Blue Tit, and Great Tit, but the habitat around town may also hold Siberian Stonechat, Alpine Chough, Horned (Shore) Lark, Alpine Accentor, Water Pipit, and White-throated Dipper.
 We may even get lucky and hear the iconic call of the beautiful Caucasian Snowcock, although we stand a better chance of seeing this species the next day.